hashicorp/terraform-provider-google-beta/website/docs/r/compute_subnetwork.html.markdown

 * `purpose` -
   (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html))
   The purpose of the resource.
-This field can be either PRIVATE_RFC_1918 or INTERNAL_HTTPS_LOAD_BALANCER.
+This field can be either PRIVATE or INTERNAL_HTTPS_LOAD_BALANCER.
 A subnetwork with purpose set to INTERNAL_HTTPS_LOAD_BALANCER is a user-created subnetwork that is reserved for Internal HTTP(S) Load Balancing.
+If unspecified, the purpose defaults to PRIVATE.
   If set to INTERNAL_HTTPS_LOAD_BALANCER you must also set the role.

 * `role` -